alexstrout/foxWSFix-UT2k4/readme.md

     ;InputClass=Class'Engine.PlayerInput'
     InputClass=Class'foxWSFix.foxPlayerInput'

-(Note: This line appears multiple times - be sure to change each one!)
+(Note: This line may appear multiple times - be sure to change each one if so!)

-Next, open System\ut2004.ini and find the following line:

-    GUIController=GUI2K4.UT2K4GUIController

-Replace it with the following:

-    ;GUIController=GUI2K4.UT2K4GUIController
-    GUIController=foxWSFix.foxUT2K4GUIController

 You're done!
 To uninstall, simply reverse your changes.

+    ** v2.0 Upgrade Note **
+    If upgrading from v2.0, you should revert v2.0's GUIController change.
+    Open System\ut2004.ini and replace:
+        GUIController=foxWSFix.foxUT2K4GUIController
+    With the original:
+        GUIController=GUI2K4.UT2K4GUIController

 Usage
 -----